ndaneil/matterdoor/README.md

     }
   ],
   ```
 We can see that both the `zcl.json` and `app-templates.json` files are referenced relative to the location of the `template.zap` file.
-This was an issue for me since on my computer, I installed the nRF tools to `/opt/nordic/` and the project was locaded in a folder in my home directory.
+This was an issue for me since on my computer, I installed the nRF tools to `/opt/nordic/` and the project was located in a folder in my home directory.
 Due to this, neither the `generate.py` script, nor the ZAP tool could find these files.
 The paths needed to be modified in `template.zap` to the correct values:
 ``` json
   "package": [
     {